 Time What & who?
 Why?

 DAY 0

 Late afternoon Arrival of evaluation team

 60 minutes Briefing meeting IEP team alone Division of tasks, preliminary discussion of evaluation report structure and issues

-Evening Dinner IEP team with rector and liaison person Welcome, renew acquaintance; go over site visit programme
+Evening Dinner IEP with rector and liaison person Welcome, renew acquaintance; go over site visit programme

-DAY 1 9.00 - 10.00 Meeting with rector IEP team with rector Discuss privately issues that need to be stressed in team's visit and report 10.10 - 11.00 Meeting with self-evaluation group IEP team with self-evaluation group, liaison person Discuss any changes in context or internal situation since the first visit, analyse impact of first visit, review additional information sent to the team, clarify any open questions 11.10 - 12.30 Meeting with the deans IEP team with deans' Council or deans from several faculties Discuss relationship of faculties with central level with respect to strategic development and quality management; input in self-evaluation; special issues arising from self-evaluation and/or from talk with rector 12.40 - 14.00 Lunch IEP team with liaison person Reflect upon impressions of first meetings and complete information as necessary 14.00 - 15.00 Meeting with central office IEP team with staff members from central office Discuss role of institutional strategic documents (development plans, etc.) in development of institution; special issues arising from self-evaluation and/or from talk with rector 15.10 - 16.00 Meeting with senate IEP team with senate representatives Discuss relationship of senate/democratic representation body with rectoral team regarding strategic and quality management
+DAY 1 9.00 - 9.40 Meeting with rector IEP team with Rector Discuss privately issues that need to be stressed in team's visit and report 9.50 - 10.30 Meeting with self-evaluation group IEP team with self-evaluation group, liaison person Discuss any changes in context or internal situation since the first visit, analyse impact of first visit, review additional information sent to the team, clarify any open questions 10.40 - 11.40 Meeting with the deans IEP team with deans' Council or deans from several faculties Discuss relationship of faculties with central level with respect to strategic development and quality management; input in self-evaluation; special issues arising from self-evaluation and/or from talk with rector; institutional management of research and use of research results and their role in it 11.50-12.40 Directors of research units (or equivalent) IEP team with heads of research units (or equivalent within the institution) Discuss how the management of the management of research and use of research results functions at the institution, their role in it, input into quality assurance, HR policies for researchers 12.40 - 14.00 Lunch IEP team with liaison person Reflect upon impressions of first meetings and complete information as necessary

-16.00 - 16.45 Meeting with student delegation IEP team with student representatives Students' views on the institution, on relations with rector's office, on student input in quality management and in (strategic) decision making 17.00 - 18.00 Meeting with outside partners IEP team with representatives of Industry, society and/or local authorities Discuss relationships of institution with external stakeholders of private and public sector 18.00 - 19.00 Debriefing meeting IEP team alone Exchange impressions, review the day Evening Dinner IEP team alone Reflect on impressions and start preparing oral report
+14.00 - 15.00 Meeting with central office staff members IEP team with central office staff, including HR staff Discuss role of institutional strategic documents (development plans, etc.) in development of institution; activities related to the management of research and use of research results, including HR policies; special issues arising from self-evaluation and/or from talk with rector 15.10 - 16.00 Meeting with senate IEP team with Senate representatives Discuss relationship of senate/democratic representation body with rectoral team regarding strategic and quality management and the management of research and use of research results 16.10 - 16.50 Meeting with student delegation IEP team with student representatives Students' views on the institution, on relations with rector's office, on student input in quality management and in (strategic) decision making; involvement in the management of research and use of research results 17.10 - 18.00 Meeting with outside partners, specifically related to research and use of research results IEP team with external stakeholders relevant for research and use of research results Discuss relationships of institution with external stakeholders in relation to the management of research and use of research results 18.00 - 19.00 Debriefing meeting IEP team alone Exchange impressions, review the day Evening Dinner IEP team alone Reflect on impressions and start preparing oral report